Required

 manually removing all

-in the Xonsh init file~/.config/xonsh/user.xsh [$PATH.remove(path) for path in $PATH.paths if path.startswith("/mnt/c/")](the
+/mnt/cpaths from$PATHin the Xonsh init file~/.config/xonsh/user.xsh [$PATH.remove(path) for path in $PATH.paths if path.startswith("/mnt/c/")](the

-file gets loaded by my Xonshrc.xsh
+user.xshfile gets loaded by my Xonshrc.xshfile) -

 disabling the addition of the Windows

-for this WSL distribution/etc/wsl.conf [Interop]appendWindowsPath = False
+PATHfor this WSL distribution/etc/wsl.conf [Interop]appendWindowsPath = False

-This causes you to loose access to the win32yank.exe
+This causes you to loose access to the win32yank.exe executable, however,

-as well as clip.exe
+as well as clip.exe used by Xonsh’s prompt-toolkit.

 You will therefore either need to use your terminal emulator from within WSL, together with the native option above,

-or manually add the aforementioned executables to Xonsh’s $PATH
+or manually add the aforementioned executables to Xonsh’s $PATH.

 -